Dining in College

 Due to the high number of students in residence, there is now only one guest room available during term time for the use of Members and their partners.
 It is available at a modest charge for a maximum of two consecutive nights.
 Please contact the Porters’ Lodge (01223 338300) to check availability and make a booking.

-College also participates in an out-of-term B&B scheme called University Rooms.
+College also participates in an out-of-term B&B, please click here to book.
 All bookings are taken online and St Catharine's alumni are entitled to a discount (please contact us to obtain the promotional code).

 Parking in College